leeyeongul/combat_voicephishing/README.md

 # combat_voicephishing

-This repository contains the implementation code, preprocessing scripts, and experimental procedures accompanying the research paper:
+This repository contains the implementation code, Anonymized data, and experimental procedures accompanying the research paper:

 > **Proactive Detection of Voice Phishing Networks Using Call Log Analysis and Machine Learning**